eriktorsner/wp-bootstrap/README.md

 **0.2.9**

   - Refactored and renamed classes
-  - Introduced class Container as a (sorf of) depencency injection container
+  - Introduced class Container as a (sort of) dependency injection container
   - Brought test coverage up to 85%

 **0.2.8**